Blyzz616/LHL-TaNL-Logs/README.md

 [^1]: [crontab Guru](https://crontab.guru/) can be used to get the correct formatting for Cronjobs (scheduling tasks) run in a linux environment.
 [^2]: [HTTP Status codes](https://www.semrush.com/blog/http-status-codes/) are used by web servers to differentiate different types of reponses.
 In this case, we've used 401 - 'Unauthorised' and 404 - 'Page not Found'.
+[^3]: All of the BASH script was coded by hand without any commenting.
+This is bad practise as it would be very hadrd for anyone else to decypher the code at a later point.
+So [Chat GPT](https://chat.openai.com/) was used to comment the code automatically.